RedisLabs/redislabs-docs/content/rdi/architecture.md

 - Set
 - Sorted Set
 - Stream
-- Json
+- JSON
 - String

 Each column in the record is automatically formatted as a number or string.
 See the [data types list]({{<relref "/rdi/reference/data-types-conversion">}}) for the exact mappings.

 #### Additional transformations

-RDI supports declarative transformations to further manipulate the data, including denormalization of data from few records into a single Json key in Redis.
+RDI supports declarative transformations to further manipulate the data, including denormalization of data from several records into a single JSON key in Redis.

-Red the data transformation section of these docs to learn more.
+Read the data transformation section of these docs to learn more.

 ### Architecture and components